 A theological view of the Christian tradition on various contemporary urban problems such as poverty, injustice, racism, sexism, housing, unemployment.
 A study of some actual and possible responses to these problems.
-Prerequisites: TH-110 OR TH-121 AND TH-120 OR TH-122.
+Prerequisites: TH-110 OR TH-121 AND TH-120 OR TH-122; Course Type(s): Values.